anelisynagano/react-weather-app/README.md

 18. `Day.js` should contain the temperature, feels like, humidity and the icon corresponding to the weather

 tip: you can use the library [Moment](https://www.npmjs.com/package/react-moment) to format the date

+19. using the geolocation API, get user's current location and fetch the info (don't forget to check weather API URL for using latitude and longitude).

+tip: you may use the fetchData method and just change the fetch URL to the one with latitude and longitude.

+20. create an `Error.js` component that will be shown in case the user denies geolocation.

+tip: on the `getCurrentPosition()` method, you also have access to an ***error*** argument.

+21. create a `Loading.js` component that will be shown while the information is loading from the API, or when the user has not yet allowed geolocation.

+tip: you can use a library such as [react-spinners](https://www.npmjs.com/package/react-spinners) for premade loading spinners.

+22. on our render from `Home` component, either show `Home.js`, `Loading.js` or `Error.js`